 Free online courses (sometimes called MOOCs) have reshaped how people learn, develop their professional skills, and prepare for career and life changes.
 Some of the most respected colleges in the world offer courses in nearly every field of interest you can think of.
 But how do you know a free online course will be worth it?
 That’s what College Consensus is here to explain with our ranking of the best colleges offering free online courses.

 Explore our featured online programs to find the right match for you today.

-The College Consensus Guide to the Best Universities for MOOCs
+The College Consensus Guide to the Best Universities for Free Online Courses

-To be entirely transparent, it’s quite difficult to measure MOOCs against each other; there’s such a wide variety in difficulty, format, length, and credit that no two MOOCs are very much alike.
-So to give students a guide to MOOCs that are available today from reputable, accredited institutions, College Consensus is instead organizing by a simple, objective criteria – how many MOOCs does a school offer.
+To be entirely transparent, it’s challenging to measure free online courses against each other.
+There’s such a wide variety in difficulty, pricing, format, length, and credit that no two programs are alike.
+So, to give students a guide to free online courses that are available today from reputable, accredited institutions, College Consensus did what we do best – research.

 The Massachusetts Institute of Technology was established in 1861 in accordance with the Morrill Land Grant Act.
 As a general rule, MIT is typically ranked among the top five universities in the world.
 Its 166-acre campus abuts the beautiful Charles River that separates Cambridge from Boston.